tc39/proposal-signals/README.md

 #### Method: `Signal.State.prototype.set`

-1. If the current execution context is `notifying` or if this Signal is in the execution context's `computing` Signal's `sources` list [TODO: what about nested computeds? how does untrack relate to this?], throw an exception.
+1. If the current execution context is `notifying` or if this Signal is in the execution context's `computing` is a computed Signal, throw an exception.
 1. Run the "set Signal value" algorithm with this Signal and the first parameter for the value.
 1. If that algorithm returned `~clean~`, then return undefined.
 1. Set the `state` of all `sinks` of this Signal to `~dirty~` if they weren't already dirty.
-1. Set the `state` of all of the sinks' dependencies (recursively) to `~checked~` if they weren't already dirty or checked (that is, leave dirty markings in place).
+1. Set the `state` of all of the sinks' dependencies (recursively) to `~checked~` if they were previously `~clean~` (that is, leave dirty markings in place).
-1. For each Signal newly set to `~dirty~` or `~checked~`, if they have `necessary` set to true, then in depth-first order,
+1. For each `~clean~` effect Signal encountered in that recursive search, if the Signal is not in the `~disposed~` state, then in depth-first order,
-    1. Set `notifying` to true while calling their `effect` method (saving aside any exception thrown, but ignoring the return value of `effect`), and then restore `notifying` to false.
+    1. Set `notifying` to true while calling their `notify` method (saving aside any exception thrown, but ignoring the return value of `notify`), and then restore `notifying` to false.
-1. If any exception was thrown from the `effect` callbacks, propagate it to the caller after all `effect` callbacks have run.
+1. If any exception was thrown from the `notify` callbacks, propagate it to the caller after all `notify` callbacks have run.
 If there are multiple exceptions, then package them up together into an AggregateError and throw that.
 1. Return undefined.

 ##### Set Signal value algorithm